-What are the hazards?
-Who might be harmed & how What is already being done?
+What are the hazards? might be V d & how Vhat is already being done?

 1

 2

 3

+What addit tional steps, Action to Action to

-What additional steps, if any, could be done to manage this risk?
-Action to be taken by whom Action to be done by when Completed date
+if any, could be done be taken by be done by Completed to manage this risk? whom when date

-4.6 STAGES RUN IN OPEN DESERT
+4.6 STAGES RUN IN OPEN DESSERT